History Files

 Son of Rama IV.

 Chulalongkorn continues his father's progressive policies with reforms of the state's tradition, legal, and administrative realms.
 As a starting point, officials are allowed to sit on chairs during royal audiences.
 Thailand also develops relations with European nations and the USA, and introduces schools, roads, railways, and Siam's first post office.
-He even establishes a civil service system.
+The king even establishes a civil service system.

 1886